Bonitasoft-Community/bonita-camp/docs/en/index.md

 ## Prerequisites
 1. [Download](https://www.bonitasoft.com/downloads) and install the latest version of Bonita Studio.
 For more details you can refer to [official documentation](https://documentation.bonitasoft.com/bonita//bonita-studio-download-installation))
-1. Make sure that the Studio is fully operational :
+1. Make sure that the Studio is fully operational:
    - Start the Studio
    - Click on the **Portal** ![Portal icon](../images/portal-icon.png) located in Studio toolbar: Bonita Portal should open in your web browser
    - Click on the **UI Designer** ![UI Designer icon](../images/ui_designer_24x24.png) located in Studio toolbar: UI Designer should open in your web browser
-1. You can also, optionally, download corrections and slides as PDF from [GitHub "release" section](https://github.com/Bonitasoft-Community/bonita-camp/releases/latest).
+1. You can also, optionally, download corrections and slides as PDF from [GitHub "release" section](https://github.com/Bonitasoft-Community/bonita-camp/releases/latest)
 1. We recommend to use Chrome or Firefox for development in order to benefit from great developers tools.
 Internet Explorer 11, Edge and Safari are also supported (partial support for IE11).
-In order to test which web browser your computer is currently using click on the **Portal** button in Studio tool bar.
+In order to test which web browser is used by default by Bonita Studio click on the **Portal** button in Studio tool bar.
 It should open the Bonita Portal with your default web browser.
-You can configure Bonita Studio to use an other browser when opening web user interfaces:
+You can configure Bonita Studio to use an other browser:
    - In the Studio click on **Preferences** button ![Preferences icon](../images/preferences.png)
    - In the **Web** section click on **Browser**
    - Click on **New...** button